Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 The Software is licensed, not sold.
 As between Licensor and Licensee, Licensor retains all right, title, and interest in and to the Software and all related intellectual property rights, whether registered or unregistered.

-**Licensee Developments.** Licensee retains ownership of its own internal configurations, scripts, and integrations created to interface with the Software ("Licensee Developments"), provided that such items do not include source code from the Software other than code allowed to be modified under this License.
-For the avoidance of doubt, Licensee Developments do not include: (i) any modifications to the Software's core functionality, (ii) any derivative works that incorporate substantial portions of the Software's source code, or (iii) any works that would be considered derivative works under applicable copyright law.
-Licensee Developments must be clearly separable from the Software and must not infringe upon Licensor's intellectual property rights.
+**Licensee Developments.**

+"Licensee Developments" means Licensee's own configurations, scripts, glue code, and integrations that interface with the Software but do not include any portion of the Software's source code other than code that Licensee is expressly permitted to modify under this License.

+For clarity, Licensee Developments do not include: (i) modifications to the Software itself, or (ii) any work that would be considered a derivative work of the Software under applicable copyright law.
+All such modifications and derivative works are owned by Licensor and are licensed back to Licensee only as part of the Software under this License.

 **Feedback License.** Licensee grants Licensor a non-exclusive, perpetual, irrevocable, worldwide, royalty-free license to use, modify, and incorporate any feedback, suggestions, error reports, or improvements provided by Licensee regarding the Software, without any obligation to Licensee and without giving Licensee ownership of any improvements or modifications made by Licensor.